r0haaaan/docker-maven-plugin/README.md

   overview of this plugin's features and provides a usage example. provided goals and possible configuration parameters.
-* [Examples](doc/examples.md) are below `samples/` and contain example setups that you can use as blueprints for your projects.
+* [Examples](doc/examples.md) are below `samples/` and contain example setups that you can use as bluepri nts for your projects.
 * [ChangeLog](doc/changelog.md) has the release history of this plugin.
 * [Contributing](CONTRIBUTING.md) explains how you can contribute to this project.
 Pull requests are highly appreciated!
 * We publish nightly builds on maven central.
 Read How to use [Docker Maven Plugin Snapshot artifacts](./doc/HowToUseDockerMavenPluginSnapshotArtifacts.md).